-Because it's educational, the woodlands are nature's classroom; because it's a great way to socialise and meet up with friends; because it's a brilliant way to get some exercise in the wide open spaces; because spending time outdoors as a family strengthen bonds and creates lasting, lifelong memories.
+Because it's educational, the woodlands are nature's classroom; it's a great way to socialise and meet up with friends; it's a brilliant way to get some exercise in the wide-open spaces; and because spending time outdoors as a family strengthens bonds and creates lasting, lifelong memories.
 But most of all, because it's fun!

 A recent study in the UK found that three quarters of children spend less time outdoors in an average week than inmates in maximum security prisons.
 One fifth of children did not play outdoors at all.

-Research is increasingly showing how dangerous this situation is.
-It is becoming more and more clear that spending time outdoors amongst nature is vital for everyone's health - particularly their mental wellbeing.
+Research is increasingly showing how detrimental this situation is.
+It is becoming clear that spending time outdoors, amongst nature, is vital for everyone's health-particularly their mental wellbeing.